 On Jan.
 17, 1781, 2,000 Colonial troops under Gen. Daniel Morgan met and defeated the ruthless British Gen. Banastre Tarleton and his crack army of 1,000 soldiers in this frontier pastureland.
 Along with the Battle of Kings Mountain, the Battle of Cowpens was a turning point in the Americans' Southern Campaign.
 The annual anniversary celebration held in January includes interactive cannon drills for kids, guided battlefield tours and demonstrations of cavalry and weapons.
 In addition, Kings Mountain National Military Park presents cannon firing demonstrations and guided battlefield walks for visitors each October on Artillery Weekend.

-Considered the most significant Patriot defeat of the American Revolution, British troops under Lord Cornwallis defeated American forces led by Gen. Horatio Gates on Aug.
+In the Battle of Camden, considered the most significant Patriot defeat of the American Revolution, British troops under Lord Cornwallis defeated American forces led by Gen. Horatio Gates on Aug.
 16, 1780.
 Johannes Baron de Kalb, an ally of the Americans from present-day Germany, was mortally wounded during the battle.
-Each November as part of Historic Camden Revolutionary War Field Days, some 500 British and Patriot re-enactors march on the grounds, pitch tents and fire cannon.
-Festivities also include Tavern Tales, artillery demonstrations, a period fashion show, Kershaw House tours and drum and fife concerts.
+Each November, this reeactment wiill draw some 500 British and Patriot re-enactors to Kershaw.
+Festivities also include troop camps to visit, artillery demonstrations and drum and fife concerts.

 Battle of Musgrove Mill, Clinton

-The battle on Aug.
+The Battle of Musgrove Mill on Aug.
 18, 1780 between Continental troops and a larger group of Loyalists lasted only about 30 minutes, but resulted in high casualties.
 Despite being outnumbered, the Colonials won, and the battle is considered an important turning point in the war.
-Once the home of farmer and land surveyor Edward Musgrove, Musgrove Mill State Historic Site sits on a 397-acre site that today includes an interpretive center, a canoe and kayak launch on the Enoree River and the scenic Horseshoe Falls.
+Once the home of farmer and land surveyor Edward Musgrove, Battle of Musgrove Mill State Historic Site sits on a 397-acre site that today includes an interpretive center, a canoe and kayak launch on the Enoree River and the scenic Horseshoe Falls.
 A re-enactment of the battle and other demonstrations take place in late April.

 Battle of Kings Mountain, Blacksburg

 Fought on Oct.
-7, 1780, this is considered the war’s most decisive victory in the South, with 1,000 Patriot led by Col. Isaac Shelby annihilating an equal number of Loyalist/Tory troops under the command of British Major Patrick Ferguson.
+7, 1780, the Battle of Kings Mountain is considered the war's most decisive victory in the South, with 1,000 Patriot led by Col. Isaac Shelby annihilating an equal number of Loyalist/Tory troops under the command of British Major Patrick Ferguson.
 Key to the victory: Most of the Americans carried hunting rifles, which were more accurate and inflicted heavy casualties on the musket-armed Tories.
 Re-enactments of the battle occur in early October and include encampments and demonstrations of weapons and other gear.

 Along with the individual battle sites, Middleton Place Plantation in Charleston stages re-enactments of military actions, as well as the role of women and slaves in the war.
-The Second SC Regiment, part of a national association of Revolutionary War units, and the South Carolina Colonial Militia, based in North Augusta, are two of the groups involved in Revolutionary War re-enactments in South Carolina.
+The Second SC Regiment, part of a national association of Revolutionary War units, is involved in many of the Revolutionary War re-enactments in South Carolina.